-Congratulations to the recipients of the President's Community Impact Awards!
+Congratulations to the past recipients of the President's Community Impact Awards!

 In just 60 years, the University of Waterloo has become Canada’s most innovative university.
 In celebration of Waterloo’s 60th anniversary, these outstanding community leaders are the inaugural recipients of the President’s Community Impact Awards.
 These awards recognize those who embody the University’s spirit of innovation and contribute to making Waterloo region strong and prosperous.